bvraghav/elevator-pitch-d016y/README.md

 but the current queue is synced with the next queue, before rotating.
-That is, if the start of next queue lies ahead in the current direction, then the start of next queue is pushed into the current queue without rotation.
+That is, if the start of next queue lies ahead in the current direction, then the start of next queue is pushed into the current queue, thus deferring rotation for until the current queue becomes empty again.

 To enqueue a physical level `(3*M)` into a queue, the following four conditions arise,